JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 # 2. FMC 지원 동기
-- I applied for the dialysis RN position at FMC
+- I applied for the dialysis RN position at Fresenius for the following two reasons.
-  - because I prefer FMC machines to other dialysis machines.
+- Firstly, I prefer the Fresenius machines to others.

-- The clinic where I work uses two types of machines: FMC and Nipro,
+- The clinic where I work uses two types of machines: Fresenius and Nipro,
   - which is a Japanese brand.

 - As an operator, I can assure you that FMC is far superior to Nipro
-  - because FMC machines are incredibly convenient and patient-safe compared to Nipro.
+- This is because FMC machines are incredibly convenient and
+  - patient-safe compared to its counterpart.

 - For example, the FMC machines' buttons and alarms are
   - so intuitive and effective.